helm/charts/incubator/webpagetest-server/README.md

 This chart provides support for ingress resources.
-If you have an ingress controller installed on your cluster, such as [nginx-ingress](https://kubeapps.com/charts/stable/nginx-ingress) or [traefik](https://kubeapps.com/charts/stable/traefik) you can utilize the ingress controller to service your WordPress application.
+If you have an ingress controller installed on your cluster, such as [nginx-ingress](https://kubeapps.com/charts/stable/nginx-ingress) or [traefik](https://kubeapps.com/charts/stable/traefik) you can utilize the ingress controller to service your WebPageTest application.

 To enable ingress integration, please set `ingress.enabled` to `true`